World Bee Day 2019 – Why it’s happening & what you can do to help…

 Our passion for the environment is largely what started us on the Tabitha James Kraan Organics journey.
 We care deeply about the impact we have as human beings on our beautiful planet and we are dedicated to spreading awareness abut what we can do to make positive and much needed changes.
 Switching to natural haircare is a big one, limiting harm to marine life and our own wellbeing.
 Going organic is another, promoting sustainable, safe and ethical farming practice.
 This spring, it’s time to embrace one more environmentally friendly act: saving the bees.

-20th May 2018 marks the first ever World Bee Day, as officially declared by the UN in December of last year.
+20th May 2019 marks the second ever World Bee Day, as officially declared by the UN in December of previous year.
 On this day, the goal is to draw the attention of the general public to the importance of preserving bees and other pollinators, for the sake of the whole of humanity and to share the simple steps we can all take to help.

 Why the world needs Bees